-Rosenfeld injury lawyers specialize in industrial injury and burn accident claims, and work on behalf of their clients to obtain adequate financial compensation.
+Rosenfeld Injury Lawyers LLC specialize in industrial injury and burn accident claims, and work on behalf of their clients to obtain adequate financial compensation.
 The recompense they obtain can help the victim, or their family, ease their financial stress by receiving money for:

 - Medical expenses associated with the injuries